has6niaina/Symfony-crud-backOffice-Ajax/README.md

 * Image

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is just a simple crud using symfony and ajax (jquery) with webpack.

 ## Technologies
 Project is created with: